rich-p-rich/fizzbuzz-p2/README.md

 - the player chooses from four options to answer the question: Fizz and Buzz, as outlined above
 - in addition, the player can choose 'No!' when the Target number cannot be divided by either Fizz or Buzz
 - the player can also choose 'FizzBuzz' as an option when the Target Number can be divided by both the Fizz and Buzz numbers.

+I have tried to design it so that anyone who can read and operate a mobile phone / web-browser can play the game; it would work well for children / young teenagers who want to practise their maths, but I think it works well for people of all ages.

 ## Orientation